kapouer/express-dom/README.md

 - redirect
   catch navigation and use it for redirection, see below

+- types
+  filter requests by settings.types Set.

 - noreq
   blocks all requests

 - hide
-  hides page and disable css transitions, animations
+  hides page and disable css transitions, animations Can be enabled/disabled using settings.hide boolean.

 - png
-  outputs a screenshot of the rendered DOM (requires native webkitgtk)
+  outputs a screenshot of the rendered DOM

 - develop
   sets `settings.load.disable = true` if `query.develop` is defined.